 Florida Feed Company Ordered to Stop Selling Adulterated Products

-(CN) – A Florida animal feed company on Thursday was ordered to top selling products the Food and Drug Administration says were falsely labeled and adulterated.
+(CN) – A Florida animal-feed company was ordered Thursday to top selling products the Food and Drug Administration says were falsely labeled and adulterated.

 U.S. District Judge Robin Rosenberg, of the federal court in Fort Pierce, Florida, issued the permanent injunction against the Syfrett Feed Company of Okeechobee, Florida, ordering it to stop manufacturing its medicated feed until an independent expert ensures the company complies with accepted practices.